 Pink Nerine Bulbs

-The Stables Garden is the only border where I can grow Nerines well.
+The Stables Garden is one border where I can grow Nerines well.
 Their bulbs sit half above the ground, and get sun-baked in summer.

 These flowering bulbs do things backwards - they form flowers on tall thin stalks, die down, and then in late Autumn produce clumps of ground-hugging bright green shiny leaves.